vritika-jpg/FinSight/README.md

 ## ⚠️ Important Notes

 - **API Key:** Never commit your OpenAI API key to a public repository.
 Use Streamlit secrets or environment variables.
-- **10-K Files:** The PDFs are not included in this repository.
+- **10-K Files:** The PDFs are not included in this repository due to file size.
 Upload them directly via the app interface.
 - **Session State:** All data (chat history, vector store, charts) is stored in-session and resets on page refresh.
+- **Cost:** Each query costs approximately $0.01–0.03 depending on document size and response length.

 ---